seL4/sel4-tutorials/tutorials/threads/threads.md

 0x43a038: 0x0
 ```

-Once you have this fault information you can look what happened by using a tool such as `objdump`
+To investigate the fault, you can use a tool such as `objdump` on the ELF file that was loaded to
+inspect the instruction that caused the fault.
-on the ELF file that was loaded.
-In our case, the ELF file is located at `./<BUILD_DIR>/<TUTORIAL_BUILD_DIR>/tcb_tute`.
+ In this case, the ELF file is located at `./<BUILD_DIR>/<TUTORIAL_BUILD_DIR>/threads`.
-(In normal project structures, the location of the ELF will be in the same place as its source directory, but in the
-build directory.)

-By looking up the faulting IP you can see that `arg2` is being dereferenced to be passed to a function
+You should be able to see that `arg2` is being dereferenced, but does not point to valid memory.

-call.
-Fixing this fault will require initialising `arg2` to some valid memory.
-Set it to some memory
-location controlled by the main thread, such as the address of a global variable.
-Stack variables
+**Exercise** pass a valid arg2, by passing the address of a global variable.
-wont work here.

-You likely noticed that the new thread also tries to dereference `arg1` as a function to call.
-Letting
+Next, another fault will occur as the new thread expects `arg1` to be a pointer to a function.

-this happen will lead to a different vm fault type which you can test out.
-Fixing this will require
+**Exercise** Pass the address of a function which outputs the argument which is passed to it, as `arg2`.

-creating a new function to pass in from the main thread.
+Now you should have a new thread, which immediately calls the function passed in `arg2`.

 ### Further exercises

-That's it.
-The tutorial is finished.
-For further exercises you could try:
+That's all for the detailed content of this tutorial.
+Below we list other ideas for exercises you can try,
+to become more familiar with TCBs and threading in seL4.

 - Using different TCB invocations to change the new thread's attributes or objects
 - Investigate how setting different priorities affects when the threads are scheduled to run
 - Implementing synchronisation primitives using global memory.